JSaprah/werewolf/README.md

 * runGame()
     * Loops through all the cards - div inputs.
         * Add event listener upon click of the cards.
-        * Retrieves the maximum turns and runs the function minusTurn with the remainingTurns as a parameter.
         * Gets the data-index value of the cards and puts that in an array
         * Runs the function compareClickToWolfLocation() with two parameters - data-index and correctAnswer

+* handleInput()
+    * Retrieves the maximum turns and runs the function minusTurn with the remainingTurns as a parameter.
+    * Seperated this function from the runGame functionality so that the refresh goes well

 * GenerateRandomNumber()
     * Generate a random number
     * Assigns the wolf to index 1
     * Returns the index of the wolf
+    * Calls for the function addWolfImage

-* addWolfImage ()
+* addWolfImage (index)
+    * Gets the index value from GenerateRandomNumber
     * Add wolf image to index 1
+    * Added else statement so that it reverts all images that dont match the index number back to a civilian

 * minusTurn(turnsCount)
     * Gets the turnsCount as a parameter of the function